ianfawcus/python-dev-sam-app/README.md

 # python-dev-sam-app

+Demo repo to illustrate how to organise a Python project for deployment as Lambda functions using AWS SAM

+The code is built on boilerplate code for a "hello world" API provided by AWS for learning SAM

+The text below is the original README text, so not fully aligned with the code - updates coming soon.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function and Project Dockerfile.